 Movement-skill competency is a key determinant in a student's decision of whether to participate in or pursue a particular physical activity or sport.
 Students are less likely to participate in physical activity if they have not learned the movement skills or experienced success in applying them.
-The basic movement skills are the building blocks for participation in all physical activity and are the prerequisites to lifelong physical activity.
+Movement skill development is a prerequisite to lifelong physical activity.

 Wherever possible, learning activities for all student learning outcomes should be movement-based to ensure that students are physically active.
 Skill acquisition along with personal success, choice, inclusion, and enjoyment are necessary parts of effective programming that help students develop attitudes that support lifelong participation in physical activity.
 For balanced PE/HE programming, students are expected to participate in a variety of physical activities, including individual/dual/team sports/games, alternative pursuits, and rhythmic/gymnastic and fitness activities, scheduled on an ongoing basis throughout the year.
 As well, programming should include learning activities that are representative of different learning environments or settings (e.g., playing fields, parks, trails, arenas, playground equipment) and representative of multicultural perspectives.